 Transaction throughput is important because it determines how quickly transactions can be processed and how much network congestion can occur.
 A high transaction throughput is essential for a cryptocurrency to be used as a medium of exchange.

-Our conservative evaluation of transactions per second on each blockchain demonstrated that the Internet Computer is capable of processing up to 11,500 transactions per second, with Avalanche and Solana trailing not too far behind.
+Our conservative evaluation of transactions per second on each blockchain demonstrated that the Internet Computer is capable of only processing transactions up to 11,500 transactions per second, with the Avalanche blockchain and Solana trailing not too far behind.

 Bitcoin’s network can only handle a certain number of transactions per second.
 This has led to long wait times and high fees, making it difficult for people to use Bitcoin for everyday transactions.
 There are a few ways to improve transaction throughput, but they all come with trade-offs.
 At a time when 30 minutes was once revolutionary for transferring money, new alternative coins are offering that same service in seconds, and now that consumers have gotten a taste of that, there’s no going back.